 However, if you are looking for a whisky with an affordable, luxurious flavor that is not too “rigorous,” then the Macallan Amber is a bottle to consider for your home bar.

 Single Malt Whisky “Amber” Macallan Price

-From 40 to 45 euro, a fair price that reflects the good quality of this bottle.
+40-45 euros, a fair price that reflects the good quality of this bottle.

-A small note: the Macallan Amber does not specify the years of aging.
+A small note: The Macallan Amber does not specify the years of aging.